oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

 Note:
 - If you are unable to see the Push Notifications, ensure that the DND option is disabled in your system and your browser has necessary permissions to send notifications.
-- View the compatibility matrix of Push Notifications: https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/push-notifications
+- View the compatibility matrix of Push Notifications [here](https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/push-notifications)

 ## Task 4: Add Shortcuts for the PWA app